Marsden Park suburb profile

 Marsden Park rental market trends

-The rental market in Marsden Park has experienced moderate growth, with house rents increasing 5.3% over the past year to $790 per week, while unit rents have seen a 2.2% rise to $700 per week.
-As a developing suburb with ongoing infrastructure projects, Marsden Park offers promising opportunities for both renters and investors seeking steady returns.
+The rental market in Marsden Park has experienced modest growth, with house rents increasing by 3.9% over the past year to $790 per week.
+The unit rental market remains undeveloped, with no significant change reported.
+As a developing suburb, Marsden Park offers potential for future growth, attracting both renters and investors looking for opportunities in a growing community.

 Suburbs near Marsden Park